Stephenson, Michigan

 Stephenson is a city in Menominee County in the U.S. state of Michigan.
-The population was 862 at the 2010 census.
+The population was 816 at the 2020 census.
 The city is surrounded by Stephenson Township but is administered autonomously.
-It is part of the Marinette, WI–MI Micropolitan Statistical Area.
+It is part of the Marinette, WI–MI micropolitan statistical area.

 History

-This Menominee River settlement had a Chicago and Northwestern Railroad station setup in 1872.
-On July 13, 1874, a post office was opened here under the name of Wacedah with Alva F. Burnham as its postmaster.
-The post office was renamed after local leader Samuel Stephenson on January 10, 1876.
-Stephenson would serve as Congressmen for the community's district from 1889 to 1896.
+A Chicago and North Western Railway station was established at the community in 1872.
+On July 13, 1874, a post office was opened here under the name of "Wacedah", with Alva F. Burnham as its postmaster.
+The post office was renamed after local leader Samuel M. Stephenson on January 10, 1876.
+After representing the community in the Michigan Legislature as both a representative and senator Stephenson would serve the community so named for him (and the remainder of what was then 12th district) in the United States Congress from 1889 to 1896.
 Stephenson incorporated as a village in 1898.

 Stephenson village incorporated as a city in 1968.

 Geography

+Stephenson is in southern Menominee County, along U.S. Route 41, which leads south 21 mi to Menominee, the county seat, and north 20 mi to Powers.

 According to the United States Census Bureau, the city has a total area of 1.09 sqmi, all land.
+The Little Cedar River, a south-flowing tributary of the Menominee River, passes through the city.